rebecavalverde/help-docs/docs/en/edu/worksheets.md

 ## Creating a worksheet

 To create a worksheet, you must create a class [created your first class](/help/en/education/create-new-class.html).
-Now you need to create a new assignment [create a new assignment](/help/en/education/activities.html) and choose the option "**workseet**".
+Now you need to create a new assignment [create a new assignment](/help/en/education/activities.html) and choose the option "**worksheet**".

 ![Create a worksheet](/help/assets/img/edu/worksheet.png)